jacobemcken/jacobemcken.github.io/_posts/2005-08-09-sound-juicer-and-mp3-in-ubuntu-breezy.md

     rivendell:~# apt-get install liblame0

-In the Sound-Juicer in Breezy you can add a MP3 profil from within Sound-Juicer preferences.
+In the Sound-Juicer in Breezy you can add a MP3 profile from within Sound-Juicer preferences.
 You might wanna take a look at an [earlier entry about MP3 ripping in Sound-Juicer][4] in my blog.

 [1]: 2005-08-09-installed-ubuntu-breezy-with-success.md